Apoquel for Dogs: How Fast It Works, Side Effects, Safety

 Mild Side Effects (Uncommon):

-Serious Side Effects (Rare):
+Serious Side Effects — Contact Your Vet

-• • Persistent vomiting or diarrhea
+• Persistent vomiting or diarrhea — Beyond the first few days of treatment

 Important Safety Considerations